rxaviers/globalize/README.md

 ```

 Your compiled formatters and parsers allow you to skip a big part of the library
 and to skip loading any CLDR data.

-Let's see an example.
-Suppose we need a plural function for English.
-This is
-what we need.
-A function that given a number, outputs the plural form.
-But, in
-order to get that, we need the English plural rules and the library code to
-parse that rules in order to generate this simple function.
-In the end, this
-tiny thing is what matters.
-What if we could precompile that at build time and
-deploy only this tiny function.
-The good news is that it's possible.
-All our
-formatters/parsers output the precompiled function.
-So, by managing that at
-build time, we can remove the need for most of the library at runtime.

-The plural function is an extreme example.
-But, we often can save bytes
-formatting or parsing other stuff too.

-If you are familiar with templating engines like Handlebars, the idea of
+If you are familiar with templating engines
-deploying precompiled bundles may sound familiar.
+like Handlebars, the idea of deploying precompiled bundles may sound familiar.

-#### How it works

 #### Using the CLI